rugwirobaker/goresthome/README.md

 * gorilla/mux: Install --> `go get -u github.com/gorilla/mux`
 * lib/pq: Install --> `go get github.com/lib/pq`
 * liamstask/goose: Install --> `go get bitbucket.org/liamstask/goose/cmd/goose`

+## NOTE:
+This repository is a work in progress.
+I am not a great programmer but I am a great learner.
+I will try my best to make this repo a fair reflection of my current knowledge and hopefully become a Gopher worthy of the name.